floatinghotpot/cordova-plugin-admob/README.md

 * [MobFox PluginPro](https://github.com/floatinghotpot/cordova-mobfox-pro), for MobFox.
 * [MoPub PluginPro](https://github.com/floatinghotpot/cordova-plugin-mopub), for MoPub.

+All Ad plugins implemented with exactly same API, so very easy to switch from one Ad service to another.

 More Cordova/PhoneGap plugins by Raymond Xie, [find them in plugin registry](http://plugins.cordova.io/#/search?search=rjfun).

-Project outsourcing and consulting service is also available.
+Customization, project outsourcing and consulting service is also available.
 Please [contact us](mailto:rjfun.mobile@gmail.com) if you have the business needs.